Bownly/BoMM/README.md

 -I have plans to completely overhaul the level stitching code, so maybe just avoid that for now.

--Similarly, I'm thinking of possibly overhauling Ladder.hx to mirror the implementation found in that platform jumper tutorial.
-Maybe.
-That would require 2 maps for every map, which might get excessive.
-We'll see, probably when I overhaul the level stitching code.

 That's it for now.
 Holler if you have any questions or comments or concerns or cornucopias.